01 of 10

 Extend the time spent outdoors—from hours to months—with the addition of a fire feature for your patio, deck, or backyard.
 It can create a focal point, serves as a place around which to gather, entertain, relax, and enjoy time outdoors.

 A fire pit or another way to warm up your outdoor space can vary in price: custom-designed hearths and pits with elaborate features and materials can be expensive.
-You can also buy a simple fire pit or chimenea for under $100 that will do the job.
+You can also buy a simple fire pit or chimenea for around $100 to $200 that will do the job.
 It pays to do your research and not buy impulsively.

 Your choice of fuels should be determined not only by preference but by local wood-burning laws and codes; check with your city or county.
 Environmental choices are butane or gas, which will need to be hooked up by a professional.